-The constellation sensor used to track the head position of the Oculus Rift also tracks the hand poses of the Oculus Touch controllers.
+Sensors are used to track the hand poses of the Oculus Touch controllers.

-For installations that have the Oculus Rift and Oculus Touch controllers, there will be at least two constellation sensors to improve tracking accuracy and help with occlusion issues.
+For installations that have the Oculus Rift and Oculus Touch controllers, there will be at least two external constellation sensors to improve tracking accuracy and help with occlusion issues.
+Due to the inside-out tracking feature of Oculus Rift S, no external sensors are required or usable.

 The SDK uses the same